NCCA/msccavepipelineandtdproject24-Marilyneb/README.md

     Dockerize the application

-This project will provide a platform for users to share and explore 3D models, enhancing collaboration and creativity.
+Provide a platform for users to share and explore 3D models, enhancing collaboration and creativity.